16h | 2001 | Selle Luxembourgeois Stallion

 Toulon – Alexis Z – Pilot

 Talisman was a standout in the Young Jumper divisions.
 As a 5-year old, he won the prestigious YJC Eastern League Finals and as a 6-year old he placed 6th in the Championships.
 Brave in any environment and game to compete, Talisman continued to develop up the ranks and consistently pinned at top venues including Wellington, Kentucky, and the Hamptons.
+With strong sport record behind him, Talisman earned his lifetime breeding approval with ISR/Oldenburg, Rhineland, and sBs in 2016.

 Performance Test: Lifetime Approval based on Sport Record